-This will provide you with a guideline on which features you need to include in your MVP.
+This will provide a guideline for features you need to include in your MVP.

 Step 4: Pricing model and strategy

-Pricing model and strategy can easily make or break your software product.
-No matter how good it is, if the pricing model is not adjusted to your target user’s needs, habits and financial conditions, you will fail to acquire customers and grow.
+Pricing models and strategies can easily make or break your software product.
+No matter how good it is, if the pricing model is not adjusted to your target user’s needs, habits, and financial conditions, you will fail to acquire customers and grow.

-The most common pricing models in SaaS include:
+The most common pricing models in SaaS include the following:

-- Flat rate — offers an entire product or bundle of features under one price, usually paid on a monthly or yearly basis
+- Flat rate: provides an entire product or bundle of features under one price, usually paid on a monthly or yearly basis

-- Pricing per active user — offers an entire product or bundle of features charged per user
+- Pricing per active user: offers a whole product or bundle of features charged per user

-- Pricing per feature — offers different sets for features for different prices
+- Pricing per feature: offers different sets of features for different prices

-While the pricing model should be something that is planned on a long-term basis, in the short-term, the right pricing strategy will enable you to settle comfortably into your market.
-There are several common pricing strategies with SaaS products such as:
+While the pricing model should be planned on a long-term basis, in the short term, the right pricing strategy will enable you to settle comfortably into your market.
+There are several common pricing strategies with SaaS products, such as: